-Between organically posting content on your company’s Snapchat Story and paying to post Snapchat in your target audience’s Top Story and Discovery feed…
+Between organically posting content on your Snapchat Story and paying to post Snapchat in your target audience’s Top Story and Discovery feed…

 YouTube is a video platform that allows users to watch videos and/or upload them.

 Thus, giving your business the chance to share company content wither over 30+ million daily active users who are likely to watch it.

-Similar to Instagram, Pinterest, and Snapchat, YouTube has the benefit of visual content, but unlike the other social media sites for business that we’ve listed so far, it has the unique stance of being owned by Google!
+But unlike the other social media sites for a business that we’ve listed so far, it has the unique stance of being owned by Google!

 It also mimics its parent company in that you can optimize the search of your company’s YouTube videos with the proper keywords.

-You can achieve this by including the searched keywords in your title, video description, and actual list of keywords in the keywords tool.
+You can achieve this by including the searched keywords in your title, video description, and the actual list of keywords in the keywords tool.

-You can post photos and videos along with character-limited copy, but Twitter is most known for its feed of real-time updates.
+You can post photos and videos along with the character-limited copy, but Twitter is most known for its feed of real-time updates.